DSpace Repository

 dc.rights.uri http://creativecommons.org/licenses/by/4.0/deed.es es_ES

-dc.title Mortality risk factors in a Spanish cohort of oldest¿old patients hospitalized with COVID¿19 in an acute geriatric unit: the OCTA-COVID study es_ES
+dc.title Mortality risk factors in a Spanish cohort of oldest-old patients hospitalized with COVID-19 in an acute geriatric unit: the OCTA-COVID study es_ES

-dc.type N/A es_ES
+dc.type info:eu-repo/semantics/article es_ES

 dc.rights.accessrights info:eu-repo/semantics/openAccess es_ES